 Call HOME’s compliance officer at (801) 587-3108 or (801) 587-3109.
 You don't even have to tell us your name if you don't want to.

 Is the HOME Program a residential service?

 No. The HOME Program is an outpatient clinic.
 Because we provide several services in one location and coordinate your care, we are referred to as a medical “home”.
-Our H.O.M.E. name refers to Healthy Outcomes, Medical Excellence.
+Our name HOME stands for Healthy Outcomes, Medical Excellence.

 Can I keep my current primary care doctor?